⚠️ This article refers to a bus route which operated between 2009 and 2019

-Known as REDEX, the Government committed $1 Million to the service, which would commence in October and run between 0630 and 1930 on weekdays, during the school terms.
-The routes would be serviced by new buses for which funding was provided in the 2008-09 ACT Budget.
+To be called “Redex“, the Government committed $1 million to the service, which would commence in October 2009 and run between 6:30am and 7:30pm on weekdays, during the school terms.
+The routes would be serviced by new buses which were funded in the 2008-09 ACT Budget.

 Two routes were identified:

-At the time the Government were believed to be keen to paint the new vehicles in a special REDEX Livery however this idea did not come to fruition as ACTION were of the view that this would confine these buses to the REDEX routes, and suggested special REDEX bus stops be installed along the routes.
+At the time the Government were considering painting the new vehicles in a special REDEX livery.
+This idea did not come to fruition as ACTION were of the view that this would confine these buses to the REDEX routes, and suggested special REDEX bus stops be installed along the routes.

-Skip forward now to September 2009, where the ACT Government announce the revised plan for REDEX – and it’s somewhat different to what was originally announced initially:
+Skip forward to September 2009, where the ACT Government announces the revised plans for REDEX – with the following alterations from what was originally announced:

-The finalised REDEX route is Gungahlin to Kingston Railway Station via Mitchell, Northbourne Avenue, City, Russell and Barton.
+The finalised REDEX route is Gungahlin to Kingston Railway Station via Flemington Road, Northbourne Avenue, City, Russell and Barton.

-On 29 October 2009, a Timetable and Route Map for REDEX, Route 727 was released by ACTION.
-It came with a condition that “Times are a guide only and subject to change throughout the duration of the Redex Trial.”
-The choice of route number 727 is likely to be a reference to the running time of the service – seven (am) to seven (pm).
+On 29 October 2009, the timetable for REDEX Route 727 was released by ACTION.
+It included a condition that “times are a guide only and subject to change throughout the duration of the Redex Trial.”
+The choice of route number 727 is a reference to the running times of the service – 7am to 7pm.

 A slogan for the service, the somewhat familiar “Get on Board” was also revealed during October, with radio and on-bus advertising following soon after.

-Upon release of the timetable, the ACT Opposition quickly pointed out the fact that REDEX only offered those traveling from Gungahlin to City a time saving of one minute compared to existing routes servicing the area.
-The Gungahlin Community Council, however, said that it was a “Step in the right direction”
+Upon release of the timetable, the ACT Opposition pointed out that REDEX offered those traveling from Gungahlin to City a time saving of only one minute compared to the existing routes servicing the area.
+The Gungahlin Community Council, however, said that it was a “step in the right direction.”

 Launch Day Looms